List of Trump's accusers and their allegations of sexual misconduct

 After the publication of Stoynoff’s account, Trump’s former butler Tony Senecal also publicly refuted her allegations.
 “Never happened,” Senecal told ABC South Florida affiliate WPBF-TV.

-A week later, People published a follow-up story quoting five colleagues and friends of Stoynoff who said the writer had told them about the alleged attack shortly after she returned from the assignment, and one friend who says she was with Stoynoff when she later ran into Melania Trump in New York City.
+A week later, People published a follow-up story quoting five colleagues and friends of Stoynoff who said the writer had told them about the alleged attack shortly after she returned from the assignment; it also quote a friend who says she was with Stoynoff when she later ran into Melania Trump in New York City.

 ABC News left several messages seeking comment from Stoynoff but received no response.